denisenko93/Dommel.Bulk/README.md

 All Dommel.Bulk methods have async and non-async variants, such as as `BulkInsert` & `BulkInsertAsync`, `BulkInsertParameters` & `BulkInsertParametersAsync`.

 ## Database adapters
 Represents a concrete implementation of a database abstraction.
-Supports MySql and PostgreSql implementations.
+Supports MySql, PostgreSql and SqLite implementations.

 ## Extensibility
 ### Type mapper